Example of Multiple Linear Regression in R

 plot(x = unemployment_rate, y = index_price)

-You’ll now see that a linear relationship also exists between the index_price and the unemployment_rate – when the unemployment rates go up, the index price goes down (here we still have a linear relationship, but with a negative slope).
+You’ll now see that a linear relationship also exists between the index_price and the unemployment_rate – when the unemployment rates go up, the index price goes down (here you still have a linear relationship, but with a negative slope).

 Step 3: Apply the multiple linear regression in R

-You may now use the following template to perform the multiple linear regression in R:
+Use the following template to perform the multiple linear regression in R:

 model <- lm(Dependent variable ~ First independent Variable + Second independent variable + ...)